bigdog765/stargaze/README.md

-# Night Sky Visibility Display
+# Night Sky Visibility Display for Telescopes

 This script is designed to run on a Raspberry Pi and display night sky visibility information on an I²C-connected LCD.
 It retrieves current celestial body positions from AstronomyAPI and weather data from OpenWeatherMap, calculates a “night sky visibility” score, and then displays the score along with a list of visible celestial bodies in a specified azimuth range.